 LATEST: 44 new cases of Covid-19 in Kildare today

-Forty-four new cases of Covid-19 have been confirmed in County Kildare today, out of a total of 769 nationwide.
-Two further deaths, both of which occurred in March, have also been notified to the Health Protection Surveillance Centre.
+Forty-four new cases of Covid-19 have been confirmed in County Kildare today, out of a national total of 584.
+A further 20 deaths have been attributed to the virus, 11 of which occurred in March.

-Of today's new cases, 381 are men / 378 are women; 75% are under 45 years of age and the median age is 32 years old.
-Some 284 cases are in Dublin, 67 in Donegal, 47 in Offaly, 45 in Meath, 44 in Kildare, and the remaining 282 cases are spread across 20 other counties.
+Of the new cases notified today, 297 are men / 286 are women; 72% are under 45 years of age and the median age is 34 years old.
+Some 222 cases are in Dublin, 44 in Kildare, 33 in Offaly, 31 in Meath, 29 in Westmeath and the remaining 225 cases are spread across 19 other counties.

 Leave your comment